Dulles International Airport: Concourses A and B

 Concourses A and B are located in the midfield terminal building closer to the main terminal.
 They are utilized by all non-United flights as well as a limited number of United Express flights.

 Concourse A has 47 gates, located in the eastern half of the north midfield terminal.
-It consists of a permanent ground-level set of gates designed for small planes and Unted Express flights, and several former Concourse B gates.
+It consists of a permanent ground-level set of gates designed for small planes and United Express flights, and several former Concourse B gates.
 The concourse is primarily used for international flights.
 Air France and KLM have a lounge opposite gate A19, Etihad Airways operates a First and Business Class lounge across from gate A15, and Virgin Atlantic has a Clubhouse lounge adjacent to gate A31.
 Concourse A's AeroTrain station is located between gates A6 and A14.

 Concourse B has 28 gates, located in the western half of the terminal.
 It is the first of the permanent elevated midfield concourses.
 Originally constructed in 1998 and designed by Skidmore, Owings & Merrill and Hellmuth, Obata and Kassabaum, the B concourse contained 20 gates.
-In 2003, 4 additional gates were added to concourse B, followed by a 15-gate expansion in 2008.
-In addition to the AeroTrain station located between gates B51 and B62, Concourse B also has an underground walkway to connect it to the main terminal.
-Concourse B is used by some international carriers, and is also utilized by all non-United domestic and Canada flights.
+In 2003, 4 additional gates were added, followed by a 15-gate expansion in 2008.
+In addition to the AeroTrain station located between gates B51 and B62, Concourse B is also connected to the main terminal by an underground walkway.
+Concourse B is used by some international carriers, and is also utilized by almost all non-United domestic and Canada flights.
 The facility also includes a British Airways Galleries lounge adjacent to the AeroTrain station, a Lufthansa lounge between gates B49 and B51, and a Turkish Airlines lounge near gate B43.